Link back to the Teacher’s Guide Table of Contents

 Once you’ve taught cell communication, getting your students to understand how cell division is regulated is pretty straightforward.
 Talking briefly about cancer is a great way to give your students the big picture on this.
 That’s because cancer happens when cell division gets out of control.
 What processes within an animal’s body ensure that cells only divide at the right time?
 And what has to go wrong for cells to divide in an uncontrolled way, leading either to solid tumors or malignancies in the bloodstream (lymphomas, leukemia, etc.)

-Our tutorials start with description of cell fusion experiments from the 1970s.
+Our tutorials start with a description of cell fusion experiments from the 1970s.
 Here’s an example

 A cell in S phase was fused with a cell in G1.
 What happened?
 The G1 cell immediately entered S.

 What’s going on?
 It’s all about signaling (or, in this case, manipulation of signaling).
 Some molecule available in the “S” phase cell could induce the G1 phase cell to enter S (even if it wasn’t completely ready).
 Conclusion: some signaling molecule was inducing the cell’s progression through the cycle.
 That is why, by the way, I teach cell communication before I teach cell cycle regulation.

 From there we go into reading and quizzes that lead to an understanding of the idea of cell cycle checkpoints, as shown in the diagram below.

 Next, students look at how the rise and fall of cyclins and MPF is what controls the movement of cells from G2 into M phase (which is a specific example of how passage through all of the various checkpoints works).